 Under the Kittitas County Code, each of the Columbia Solar Projects is a "major alternative energy facility" (see KCC 17.61.010[9, 11]).
 As major alternative energy facilities, the projects can be authorized as conditional uses in Rural Working - Agriculture 20 (A-20) and Commercial Agriculture zones (see KCC 17.61.020).
 In designating solar PV generation facilities as permitted conditional uses, Kittitas County has made the legislative decision (based on its comprehensive plan policies) that these projects are allowable within the A-20 and Commercial Agricultural zones, subject to site-specific review and conditions to address potential, localized, substantiated impacts to the uses of agricultural land in the vicinity.
 Specifically, none of the projects would interfere with any adjacent or surrounding agricultural land uses and would in no way cause or force conversions to any non-agricultural land uses.
-The Camas, Penstemon, and Typha Solar Projects would be located on land zoned as Commercial Agriculture.
-The Fumaria and Urtica Solar Projects would be located on land zoned as A-20.
-As a result, the Columbia Solar Projects are consistent and compliant with siting and zoning pursuant to the Kittitas County Code and Comprehensive Plan.
+The Camas, Penstemon, and Typha Solar Projects would be located on land zoned as A-20.
+As a result, the Columbia Solar Projects are consistent and compliant with siting and zoning pursuant to the Kittitas County Code and Comprehensive Plan.1